-35 ... there came from the ruler of the synagogue's house certain which said, Thy daughter is dead: why troublest thou the Master any further?
+49 While he yet spake, there cometh one from the ruler of the synagogue's house, saying to him, Thy daughter is dead; trouble not the Master.

 "While Jesus was still speaking to the woman [with the issue of blood] 'some men' brought Jairus the news of the death of his daughter.
 Since death is final, they advised him not to bother Jesus any longer.
-But Jesus ignored what the messengers said" (EBC 8.662).
+But Jesus ignored what the messengers said' (EBC 8.662).